精神内耗

 Mental Involution / Inner Exhaustion

 Imagine spending three hours lying in bed mentally rehearsing a mildly awkward conversation from 2019, achieving nothing, and feeling absolutely drained afterward.
-That's 精神内耗 — the art of exhausting yourself entirely from the inside, through anxiety spirals, overthinking, and internal arguments you never win.
+Emerging around 2020, that's 精神内耗 — the art of exhausting yourself entirely from the inside, through anxiety spirals, overthinking, and internal arguments you never win.
 No physical exertion required.
 It's burnout's quieter, sneakier cousin who lives rent-free in your head.

 Cultural Context